A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Model estimation

-To choose the best model specification in terms of the distribution of $x_i$ we use the widely applicable information criterion (WAIC) given by $-2 \big[ 2\E_{\thetaf|\D} \big\{ \log \mathcal{L}( \thetaf | \D ) \big\} - \log \E_{\thetaf|\D} \big\{ \mathcal{L}( \thetaf | \D ) \big\} \big]$, where the expectations are estimated by Monte Carlo integration over the posterior samples of $\thetaf$ that are generated by the Gibbs sampler \citep{gelman_understanding_2014}.
-While WAIC offers a relative measure of fit to be used in selecting the best models among a number of candidate models, we additionally suggest a non-parametric estimator of the marginal CIF $F_{\tilde{x}^{*}}( \tilde{x}^{*}|\D )$.
-This estimate can then be compared against the parametric \texttt{BayesPIM} estimate as a visual inspection of absolute goodness of fit using marginal CIF.
-Specifically, \citet{witte_em_2017} introduced a non-parametric estimator for $F_{\tilde{x}}(\tilde{x} \mid \mathcal{D})$, implemented in the function \texttt{em\_mixed}, for data subject to interval censoring and misclassification from imperfect screening tests.
-However, their approach does not accommodate baseline prevalence.
-Our strategy is to apply a recoding step, similar to the preprocessing suggested by \citet{cheung_mixture_2017}, to enable use of the Turnbull estimator \citep{turnbull_empirical_1976} for estimating $ F_{\tilde{x}^{*}}(\tilde{x}^{*} \mid \mathcal{D}) $ from interval-censored data when the screening test sensitivity is one.\\
+While the WAIC offers a relative measure of fit, we additionally suggest a non-parametric estimator of the marginal mixture CIF $F_{t^{*}}( t \mid \betaf, \sigma, \thetaf )$.
+This estimate can then be compared against the parametric \texttt{BayesPIM} estimate as a visual inspection of absolute goodness of fit.
+Specifically, \citet{witte_em_2017} introduced a non-parametric estimator for $F_t(t \mid g_i=0, \betaf,\sigma)$ for settings without prevalence but interval censoring and misclassification from imperfect screening tests, implemented in function \texttt{em\_mixed}.
+To include baseline prevalence in \texttt{em\_mixed}, our strategy is to apply a recoding step, similar to a preprocessing step suggested by \citet{cheung_mixture_2017} to enable use of the Turnbull estimator \citep{turnbull_empirical_1976} for estimating $ F_{t^{*}}$ from interval-censored data when the screening test sensitivity is one.\\